Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Introduction

-These integrals, and the underlying Lie--Poisson structure, significantly restrict which states are possible to reach from a given initial state.
-They thereby influence the long-time qualitative behavior in phase space.
-Indeed, to capture the qualitative behavior in long-time numerical simulations, one should strive for discretizations that preserve the rich geometric structure in phase space.
+The Hamiltonian nature of the flow \eqref{MHD} implies a multitude of conservation laws.
+In particular, recall that a function on $\mathfrak{imh}^*$ that Poisson commutes with every other function on $\mathfrak{imh}^*$ is called a Casimir function.
+In 3-D, they are \textit{magnetic helicity} and \textit{cross-helicity}; Khesin, Peralta-Salas, and Yang~\cite{KhPerYang2019} showed that these are the only independent Casimirs.
+In 2-D, there are an infinite number of Casimirs (detailed below).
+These conservation laws, and the underlying Lie--Poisson structure, significantly restrict which states are possible to reach from a given initial state.
+They thereby influence the long time qualitative behaviour in phase space.
+Indeed, to capture the qualitative behaviour in long time numerical simulations, one should use discretizations that preserve the rich geometric structure in phase space (for a detailed motivation of structure preserving schemes in the case of plasma physics, see the review paper by Morrison~\cite{Mo2017a}).

-But infinite-dimensional Lie--Poisson structures, such as $\mathfrak{imh}^*$ for MHD, are strikingly rigorous; all traditional spatial discretizations, including finite element methods based on discrete exterior calculus, fail to admit a finite-dimensional Lie--Poisson formulation.
+But infinite-dimensional Lie--Poisson structures, such as $\mathfrak{imh}^*$ for MHD, are strikingly rigorous; all traditional spatial discretizations, including all finite element methods based on discrete exterior calculus, fail to admit a finite-dimensional Lie--Poisson formulation.
 In addition, Lie--Poisson preserving time discretizations (integrators) are hard to come by.
-Nevertheless, to find such structure preserving discretizations is critical for qualitatively reliable long-time simulations of MHD, as strongly motivated by the study of stellarators.
+Nevertheless, to find such structure preserving discretizations is critical for qualitatively reliable long time simulations, motivated by the intensified study of stellarators, where 2-D MHD provide a simple model for low beta tokamak dynamics \cite{KrTassGrass2016}.

-The goal of this paper is to develop, for the sphere $\mathrm{S}^2$, a spatio-temporal discretization of the MHD system \eqref{MHD} that preserves the underlying Lie--Poisson structure, including the Casimir conservation laws \eqref{enstr}-\eqref{crhel}.
+The goal of this paper is to develop, for the sphere $\mathrm{S}^2$, a spatio-temporal discretization of the MHD system \eqref{MHD} that preserves a modified, finite-dimensional Lie--Poisson structure, including the corresponding Casimir conservation laws.
 To this end, we draw on two bodies of previous work.
 First, that of Zeitlin~\cite{Ze1991,Zeit,Ze2005}, who used quantization theory to derive a Lie--Poisson preserving spatial discretization for the incompressible Euler equations on the flat torus and later extended it to MHD.
-Second, that of Modin and Viviani~\cite{ModViv,ModViv1}, who for the spherical domain $\mathrm{S}^2$ took Zeitlin's approach further, developed a tailored Lie--Poisson preserving temporal discretization, and together with Cifani~\cite{CiViMo2023} addressed computational efficiency.
+Second, that of Modin and Viviani~\cite{ModViv,ModViv1}, who for the spherical domain $\mathrm{S}^2$ developed a tailored Lie--Poisson preserving temporal discretization used for numerical studies of the long time behaviour, and together with Cifani~\cite{CiViMo2023} addressed computational efficiency.